jaa134/TravelApp/WORK_SUMMARY.md

 30. Cleanup pages for detail views

 ### TODO
-- Flush out the design for home page.
+- Flush out the design for the home page.
-- Support filtering for list views using client side filtering
-- Keep client side filtering in local state?
+- Support filtering for list views using client side filtering.
+Keep client side filtering in local state?
-- Consider addig client side pagination to the details view so rendering is quicker
+- Consider addig client side pagination to the list views so rendering is quicker
-- Rearrange CSS import order so my CSS definitions are higher priority than Materil UI
+- Rearrange CSS import order so my CSS definitions are higher priority than Materil UI.
+Remove use of "!important"
 - Add more tests
 - consider using Parcel in the future for quicker project configuration